freqtrade/freqtrade/docs/data-download.md

 optional arguments:
   -h, --help            show this help message and exit -p PAIRS [PAIRS ...], --pairs PAIRS [PAIRS ...]
-                        Show profits for only these pairs.
+                        Only download data for these pairs.
 Pairs are space- separated.
   --pairs-file FILE     File containing a list of pairs to download.
   --days INT            Download data for given number of days.